canjs/canjs/docs/can-guides/commitment/recipes/file-navigator-simple.md

   person.name = "Kevin" //-> logs "entity name changed to Kevin"
   ```

-- `can.DefineMap` supports an [Array shorthand](http://canjs.com/doc/can-define.types.propDefinition.html#Array) that allows one to specify a [can.DefineList](http://canjs.com/doc/can-define/list/list.html) of typed instances like:
+- `can.DefineMap` supports an [can-define.types.propDefinition#Array Array shorthand] that allows one to specify a [can-define/list/list can.DefineList] of typed instances like:

   ```js
   Person = can.DefineMap.extend("Person",{